Fear & Greed Index

 What does Extreme Fear mean for Bitcoin?

 An Extreme Fear print (value ≤ 25) signals that volatility is high, drawdowns are deepening, and social and search activity have shifted toward terms like “bitcoin price manipulation” or “bitcoin crash”.
-Across the post-2018 record there have been 687 such prints; the median 30-day forward return is +1.6%.
+Across the post-2018 record there have been 705 such daily prints; the median 30-day forward return is +1.7%.
 The signal is not a buy trigger — it confirms a fearful regime and historically has clustered near, not exactly at, cycle bottoms.

-When was the lowest Bitcoin Fear & Greed print on record?
+What is the lowest Bitcoin Fear & Greed reading ever recorded?